raw-lab/metaome_stats/README.md

 ## Citing Metaome Stats

 If you are publishing results obtained using Metaome Stats, please cite:

 ## CONTACT

 -------
-The informatics point-of-contact for this project is [Dr. Richard Allen White III](https://github.com/raw-lab).<br />
+The informatics point-of-contact for this project is [Dr. Richard Allen White III](https://github.com/raw-lab).
-If you have any questions or feedback, please feel free to get in touch by email. <br />
+If you have any questions or feedback, please feel free to get in touch by email.
-Dr. Richard Allen White III - rwhit101@uncc.edu.  <br />
+Dr. Richard Allen White III - rwhit101@uncc.edu.
-Jose Figueroa - jlfiguer@uncc.edu.  <br />
+Jose Figueroa - jlfiguer@uncc.edu.
 Or [open an issue](https://github.com/raw-lab/metaome_stats/issues).